-There are several kinds of dump trucks in the market, designed for different payloads and different operational needs.
+There are several kinds of dump trucks on the market, designed for different payloads and different operational needs.
 And spec’ing them out at the time of purchase can be a pretty complex business.

 For example, you have to understand not only the maximum weight a dump truck can haul, but also its total gross weight.
-State laws don’t have uniform regulations about dump truck weight limits, and it’s really important to be conversant with weight regulations in the states you’re going to operate in, to make sure you’re not breaking any law.
+State laws don’t have uniform regulations about dump truck weight limits.
+Therefore, it’s really important to understand weight regulations in the states you’re going to operate in.
+That’s how to make sure you’re not breaking any law.

-All trucks are limited to a maximum weight they can carry, stipulated by the federal bridge formula, which involves total gross weight, and the weight on each axle and axle group.
+All trucks have a maximum weight they can carry.
+The federal bridge formula stipulates these.
+This calculation involves total gross weight and the weight on each axle and axle group.

 Invented more than 30 years ago, Super Dumps, or super 10 dump trucks, maximize not just the gross weight they can carry, but also the payload and profitability as well.
-Super Dumps haul more material in the least amount of time, which means increased revenue over the lifetime of the vehicle.
+Super Dumps haul more material in the least amount of time.
+This means increased revenue over the lifetime of the vehicle.